Dudley James Ponting

 This is the first census where the forms available to view are those completed by the householder, in this case, Dudley.
 The census asks for "every person , whether a member of the family, visitor or boarder or servant who passed the night of Sunday 2 April 1911 at this dwelling house and was alive at midnight, or who arrived in this dwelling on the morning of Monday 3 April not having been enumerated elsewhere".
 The expression "on the tramp" indicates John and Alice Andrews were not staying with the family but had turned up the next morning possibly looking for work.

-The census also notes that the Hollies had 9 rooms including the kitchen, but, as in all cases, excluding the scullery, landing, lobby, closet, bathroom, warehouse, office and shop.
+The census also notes that the Hollies had 9 rooms including the kitchen, but, as in all cases, excluding the scullery, landing, lobby, closet, bathroom, warehouse, office and shop, quite a substantial property.

 The photograph below is believed to be Dudley at work in the market garden.

-In the 1918 electoral register shows Grace Florence Ponting living alone at 32a Streatham Place, Wandsworth and it appears that by the early 1920's the family had returned to London.
+The 1918 electoral register shows Grace Florence Ponting living alone at 32a Streatham Place, Wandsworth, SW2 and it certainly appears that by the early 1920's the family had returned to London.

 Mrs Ponting at 28, Castellain Road, Maida Vale first appears in the London telephone directory in 1921.
 Between 1926 to 1928 Mrs D Ponting is listed at Castellain Road.
 The electoral register also confirms Dudley and Grace were at the address in 1921, 1922 (with Charles Brown and Sydney Middleton) 1923 (with Arthur Baxendale, Phillip David Griffiths and Alexander Liberia), 1924, 1925 and 1926 (with John and Nora Cope and Lawrence Olivier).